-Welcome to the Weekly Mastery Lecture page for Math 122 Calculus for Management at McGill (Winter 2020) taught by Prof. Jun Zhang, with J-Sesh.
+Welcome to the Weekly Mastery Lecture page for Math 122 Calculus for Management at McGill (Fall 2020) taught by Prof. Jérôme Fortier, with J-Sesh.
 Here you can register and find information about the sessions.

 All the content taught in Jacob’s Math122.com sessions has been catered specifically for Math 122 students at McGill and has helped thousands of them understand the material and succeed in this class.